Resources

 Before we get into this feature, let’s first recap how real-time ingestion works.

 This only applies to tables that have the REALTIME type.
-These tables ingest data that comes in from a streaming platform (e.g., Kafka).
+These tables

 Pinot servers ingest rows into consuming segments that reside in volatile memory.

-Once a segment reaches the segment threshold, it will be persisted to disk as a completed segment, and a new consuming segment will be created.
+Once a segment reaches the segment threshold, it will be persisted to disk as a completed segment , and a new consuming segment will be created.
 This new segment takes over the ingestion of new events from the streaming platform.

 The diagram below shows what things might look like when we’re ingesting data from a Kafka topic that has 3 partitions: